shlienlab/mutsigs_therapy/README.md

-## Scripts and Notebooks to reproduce figures in the following paper:
 ## Unique patterns of mutations in childhood cancer highlight chemotherapy’s disease-defining role at relapse

+#### Scripts and Notebooks to reproduce figures in the above paper.

 ### v 0.1